 - Mental contrasting — elaborate upon a future that you desire with the relevant obstacles that you currently face.

-In comparison to a control writing exercise, eleventh-grade students who spent 30-minutes writing on the above two strategies completed over 60% more practice questions in preparation for a high-stakes exam.
-This indicated a higher level of self-discipline in the pursuit of a meaningful goal (Duckworth et al., 2010), which over time could result in higher knowledge, deeper understanding, and better results and grades.
+Compared to a control writing exercise, eleventh-grade students who spent 30-minutes writing on the above two strategies completed over 60% more practice questions in preparation for a high-stakes exam.
+This indicated a higher level of self-discipline in pursuing a meaningful goal (Duckworth et al., 2010), which over time could result in higher knowledge, deeper understanding, and better results and grades.

 “The first step on the road to success is good character.
 The second is openness to new perspectives.
 The third is ensuring that daily action is shaped by higher aims, with the knowledge that you always reap what you sow.” — Stephen Covey

 5. An integrated mind utilising both logic and intuition

 In his excellent book “Thinking, Fast and Slow” Daniel Kahneman talks about our two systems of interpreting the world.

 The first one, appropriately named ‘system one,’ is perceived quickly, is instinctual, and is generally our emotional reaction or intuition.
 ‘System two’ takes more effort and time to access but is also more rational and logical.

 As Kahneman shows in his research, people typically use heuristics when making decisions or judgments.
 Heuristics are generally adequate but not optimal solutions to severe problems.
 This uses our first system and helps us conserve brainpower, but it is only accurate about 80% of the time.